tadayoni1/terraform_class_0/README.md

-# terraform_class_0
+# Terraform Part 0
-Starter code for learning terraform - part 0
+Starter code for learning terraform.

+I created this started code for those who want to learn Terraform.

+## Instructions
+Follow all inline TODOs.